carlsborg/dust/README.md

 > dust$ @worker2

 This enters the a regular interactive ssh shell on worker2 -- for running full screen console apps such as vim or top.
-Reuseing the same ssh session as the one above, but in char buffered mode.
+Reusing the same ssh session as the one above, but in char buffered mode.

 When done, exit the shell completely ($exit) or keep it going in the background (Ctrl-C x3) for future line buffered commands or raw shell mode.